cylc/cylc-doc/src/user-guide/running-workflows/scheduler-start-up.rst

 If you make an error in the ``flow.cylc`` file before a reload, the workflow log will report an error and the reload will have no effect.

-Note, :ref:`RemoteInit` will be triggered upon reload.
-This will affect any subsequent tasks, and not currently running ones.
+Note, :ref:`RemoteInit` will be redone for each job platform, when the first job is submitted there after a reload.

 Restarting or Reloading after Graph Changes
 -------------------------------------------